CVE-2026-10022

 Remediation

-Immediate Action: Update Google Chrome to version 148 or later as soon as the vendor release becomes available.
+Immediate Action: Update Google Chrome to version 148.0.7778.216 or later immediately to resolve the vulnerable V8 component.

 Exploitation status